TheDude-gh/simplecb/readme.txt

 =From
  - town will require this cargo once population reaches this amount

-=Decay
+=Store
- - part of the stored cargo that will decay each month in percents.
-When storage is set to 0, decay is automatically 100%
+ - part of the delivered cargo that will be stored each month in percents.
+When storage is set to 0, nothing will be stored